Rack Configuration

 Upon completing the Initial Rack Setup steps, the control plane services, including the web console, should be up and running.

-In this final step of rack setup, you will configure the external IP addresses to be used by instances, create a user silo, and set up someone as the silo administrator with or without an identity provider (IdP).
+In this final part of rack setup, you will configure the external IP addresses to be used by instances, create a new silo, and set up someone as the silo administrator with or without an identity provider (IdP).

 Prerequisites

-Open a session in the default browser of your workstation, log into the Oxide web console as the “recovery” user at https://recovery.sys.$oxideDomainName using the password specified during the initial rack setup process.
+In your web browser, log into the Oxide Console with the username recovery at https://recovery.sys.$oxideDomainName and the password specified during the initial rack setup process.

 If you encounter connection time-out errors with the login page, you can follow the instructions here to troubleshoot the issue.
 Please also work with Oxide Support to generate a session cookie via password authentication so that you can use it in place of the device token required for some of the troubleshooting steps.

-Follow the instructions in the CLI and SDKs guide to create a device token.
+Follow the instructions in the CLI guide to create a device token.
 This token is linked to the recovery user and should only be used for managing rack setup.

 The following information is required when creating a silo: